machinat/sociably/website/docs/dialog-script.md

 ---
-title: Conversation Script
+title: Dialog Script
 ---

 In a conversation, it's often that you need to ask a question and wait for the answer.
 A dialog may contain a sequence of relating questions and answers.
-Let's call this kind of dialogs as _staged_.

-A staged dialog is common when making order or customer service.
-In some more complex situations, a conversation may even contain many conditional branches of staged dialogs.
+It is common for features like making order or customer service.

-Building staged dialog flows is a challenge in a chatbot as a back-end based app.
-Machinat take a special approach which enable you writing the **script** for a staged dialog.
+Building the dialog flows logic is a challenge in a chatbot as a back-end based app.
+Machinat take a special approach which enable you writing **script** for a dialog.

 ## Install